 Let's say that you want an overwhelmingly huge battery pack with no concern about its price or size.
 If that's the situation you're in, the MAXOAK Power Bank 50000 hits all the right notes.

-The 50,000 mAh capacity that's offered is enormous, and while you may not think you need that much battery, it really comes in handy for long road trips, hurricane season, and other situations in which you're without access to power for a prolonged period of time.
+The 50,000 mAh capacity here is enormous, and while you may not think you need that much battery, it comes in handy for long road trips, hurricane season, and other situations in which you're without access to power for a prolonged period of time.
 With such a big battery, you could charge an iPhone X up to 16 times.

 For phones, tablets, and other mobile gadgets, you have two USB-A ports at 2.1A and two USB-A ports at 1A.
 MAXOAK's battery pack is also a great choice for laptops, as there are 20V and 12V DC outputs.